-- DO attend all follow-ups as recommended by your Surgeon and DO book an urgent review if you’re very concerned – if your Surgeon is in theatre that day, see one of his or her nursing team – if very urgent care is needed then see ’emergency advice’ below (visit ER).
+- DO attend all follow-ups as recommended by your Surgeon and DO book an urgent review if you’re very concerned.
+If your Surgeon is in theatre that day, see one of his or her nursing team – if very urgent care is needed then see ’emergency advice’ below (visit ER).

 All surgery carries certain risks and complications.
-There will also be varying TIME FRAMES for Surgery Recovery Periods for different operations.
+There will also be varying timeframes for Surgery Recovery Periods for different operations.

 No two patients will be the same, but there are general surgery recovery time frames and guidelines to help you.

-After surgery, you need to carefully pay attention to any symptoms you’ve been alerted MIGHT not be normal recovery processes.
+After surgery, you need to carefully pay attention to any symptoms you’ve been alerted might not be normal recovery processes.

-- Cosmetic and Plastic Surgery patients are given a LIST and other materials indicating what symptoms or signs to watch out for after surgery; as well as how to care for incision lines (surgical wounds) during your recovery time frame (recovery time period) after having breast surgery, tummy tuck surgery, eyelid lift, rhinoplasty or facelift surgery and other cosmetic procedures.
+- Cosmetic and Plastic Surgery patients are given a list and other materials indicating what symptoms or signs to watch out for after surgery; as well as how to care for incision lines (surgical wounds) during your recovery time frame (recovery time period) after having breast surgery, tummy tuck surgery, eyelid lift, rhinoplasty or facelift surgery and other cosmetic procedures.